open-source-workshop/awesome-random/README.md

 ## Books Everyone Should Read At Least Once In Their Lives
 A collection of powerful books that can help at different points in life
 - https://www.lifehack.org/articles/communication/30-books-that-everyone-should-read-least-once-their-lives.html
+- Sapiens: A Brief History of Humankind - The book that would change your aspect of the world and human being.

 ## Deep Learning
 - https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd - Tensorflow without a phD